Feminism in the United Kingdom: Divorce

+In Britain, before 1857, the dissolution of a marriage was nearly impossible, being de facto restricted to the very wealthy, as it demanded either a complex annulment process or a private bill leading to an act of Parliament, with great costs for either.
+The latter entailed sometimes lengthy debates about a couple's intimate marital relationship in public in the House of Commons.
+Obtaining a divorce was very difficult, and there were only 314 divorces between 1700 and 1857, corresponding to a rate of two divorces a year.

 Traditionally, poor people used desertion, and (for poor men) even the practice of selling wives in the market, as a substitute for divorce.

-In Britain before 1857 wives were under the economic and legal control of their husbands, and divorce was almost impossible.
-It required a very expensive private act of Parliament costing perhaps £200, of the sort only the richest could possibly afford.
-It was very difficult to secure divorce on the grounds of adultery, desertion, or cruelty.
-The first key legislative victory came with the Matrimonial Causes Act of 1857.
+The first key legislative change came with the Matrimonial Causes Act 1857.
 It passed over the strenuous opposition of the highly traditional Church of England.
 The new law made divorce a civil affair of the courts, rather than a Church matter, with a new civil court in London handling all cases.
 The process was still quite expensive, at about £40, but now became feasible for the middle class.
 A woman who obtained a judicial separation took the status of a feme sole, with full control of her own civil rights.
 Additional amendments came in 1878, which allowed for separations handled by local justices of the peace.
 The Church of England blocked further reforms until the final breakthrough came with the Matrimonial Causes Act 1973.

+Before the Matrimonial Causes Act 1923, a man could divorce on the ground of a wife's adultery, but a woman could only divorce by proving a husband's adultery aggravated by other misconduct (eg. adultery and cruelty).

+The Matrimonial Causes Act 1937 broadened the grounds for divorce, adding additional reasons for which a divorce could be granted.